 Olvand is a little multiplayer sandbox RPG, where the players live in self-built towns and can go on all kinds of adventures together.
 Imagine living with your friends in a small town in the mountains, or creating a new group of friends in a pub in the metropole you all live in.
 There will be several minigames the inhabitants of a server can play together, among which will be combat based games like King of the Hill or Capture the Flag.
 You will be able to play against other people in your city, or as a city against another city, or as a whole server against another server.
 The combat works with self-built guns, in which all kinds of powers can be combined to create unique effects.
-Some pictures of what I want to add in the future:
+You can sign up to be a tester on olvand.com.

 Latest tweets from

 It can take up to a few hours for tweets to begin appearing.